 Cycling in Utrecht

-Utrecht, despite being the smallest province in terms of land area in the Netherlands, boasts a highly diverse natural landscape and a rich cultural history.
-Polders adorned with meadows, moraines graced by forests, castles, and forts, as well as avenues lined with pollard willows, create an everyday tableau in present-day Utrecht.
-Cycle through the wooded hills of the Utrechtse Heuvelrug, along the floodplains of the Lek River, or through the quintessentially Dutch peat meadow reserve known as Het Groene Hart.
+Utrecht is the smallest province of the Netherlands, but it offers a surprisingly diverse natural landscape and a rich cultural history.
+In modern-day Utrecht, polders with expansive meadows, rolling hills with forests, impressive castles and forts, as well as avenues lined with characteristic pollarded willows create a recognizable and beautiful setting.
+Discover the wooded hills of the Utrechtse Heuvelrug, cycle along the picturesque floodplains of the Lek River, or explore the authentically Dutch nature reserve Het Groene Hart.

 De Ronde Venen and Rondehoep